hicksey-makes/ski-lessons-snowV2/README.md

 * Use node.js to install create-react-app
 * Use git for version control.
 * Use a webserver provided by webpack throughout development.
-* Use reactDOM.render() to render React's virtual DOM to the HTML's.
+* Use reactDOM.render() to render React's virtual DOM to the browser's.
 * Build components and import them to the app component.
 * Render the App component in index.js.
-* State variables used to track/update lesson preferences.
+* Use state variables and effects to track/update lesson preferences.
+* Utilize react-router-dom library to create about pages for the instructors.
+*
 ## Next Steps
-* Create about page for the three instructors using React Router.
-* Integrate checkout functionality.
+* Integrate Stripe checkout functionality.

 ## Learn More